WillHua127/EnzymeFlow/Pretrain/readme.md

    (b) pocket metadata will be saved into ./data/processed

-   (c) metadata.csv will be saved into ./data along with a kd-value label file kdvalue.csv
+   (c) metadata.csv will be saved into ./data along with a label file kdvalue.csv

    (d) toy example is provided